jiaxhm/SSW/README.md

 <img width="543" height="370" alt="image" src="https://github.com/user-attachments/assets/b1e0f244-6d56-497b-8cf3-ebb1e65000a2" />

 Fig.1 The architecture of SSW.A set of dedicated filters with different orientations handles the input image.The filtered image is adaptively constructed from input image and a set of latent maps.

+Fig. 4 shows the architecture of SSW.
+The proposed SSW utilizes the basis filters to convolute the test image.
+Then it selects the smallest deviation between the input image and latent maps to construct the final output.
+The SSW incorporates more side local information from the image, so it is easier to obtain high-quality filtering results.